Etihad and Alitalia tie-up deal enters home straight

 For Etihad, a stake in Alitalia would further its effort to expand its global reach through strategic holdings in other airlines.
 It has already bought minority stakes in several carriers, including Air Berlin (AB1.DE), Virgin Australia (VAH.AX) and Aer Lingus AERL.I.

-Alitalia has promised to avoid permanent job cuts as part of a restructuring presented to labor unions in December, though the airline has said it needs to save 128 million euros in labor costs, equivalent to 1,900 job cuts.
+Alitalia has promised to avoid permanent job cuts as part of a restructuring presented to labour unions in December, though the airline has said it needs to save 128 million euros in labour costs, equivalent to 1,900 job cuts.

-At a meeting with labor unions on Saturday, Alitalia agreed to use so-called "solidarity contracts", whereby people work less and are paid less, rather than a more controversial temporary layoff scheme. ($1 = 0.7415 euros)
+At a meeting with labour unions on Saturday, Alitalia agreed to use so-called "solidarity contracts", whereby people work less and are paid less, rather than a more controversial temporary layoff scheme.

 (Additional reporting by Praveen Menon, Isla Binnie, Regan Doherty and Gavin Jones; Editing by Catherine Evans and David Goodman)